-There is no suitable habitat and/or the PSA is not within the appropriate elevation ranges for the remainder of the special status species identified by the USFWS and AGFD for Maricopa County.
-Therefore, the potential for occurrence of these species within or in the vicinity of the PSA is highly unlikely (Table C-1).
+The Project Site is not within the appropriate elevation ranges or there is no suitable habitat for the remainder of the special status species identified by the USFWS and AGFD for Maricopa County.
+Therefore, the potential for occurrence of these species on or within the vicinity of the Project Site is highly unlikely (Table C-1).